adaz0858/sep11-freedom-project/tool/learning-log.md

 ``` js
 if (player.isGrounded())
 ```
-then the player would be able to jump continuosly in mid air.
+then the player would be able to jump continuously in mid air.